flycartinc/axismeta_docs/working_with_axis_meta.md

 <a name="control_panel"></a>
 #### Control Panel

 It is the dashboard of AxisMeta.
-It displays to you the total number of Articles, Menus, Categories in your site.
+It will display you the total number of Articles, Menus, Categories in your site.
 Refer the below image

 ![Dashboard Configuration1](./assets/images/Selection_014.png)

 <a name="Articles"></a>
 ####Articles
-**NOTE:**The Article tab which display what are all articles presented in our site with some special options.
+**NOTE:**The Article tab will display you all the articles which are created in your site with the following options:

-    Four options available.
-Based on the option selectedthe article will edited.
     1. Search Engine Tittle
     2. Description
     3. Keywords
     4. Author

+Here itself you can add the Meta description, keywords and all to all the articles.
+No need to open the article one by one to update.

 * ***Search Engine Tittle***
 A title tag is the main text that describes an online document.
 Title elements have long been considered one of the most important on-page SEO elements (the most important being overall content), and appear in three key places: browsers, search engine results pages, and external websites.